k073l/s1-modsapp/PREFERENCES.md

 ### Supporting Hot-Reloading of Preferences

-MelonPreferences automatically reloads when preferences are saved using `MelonPreferences.Save()` — including saves from ModsApp.
+`MelonPreferences` is a static class, meaning it's globally accessible.
+You can modify preference values directly, and calling `MelonPreferences.Save()` will persist those changes to the configuration file.

+The **ModsApp** handles both of these: when the user changes a setting, it updates the value immediately and writes it to file when the user clicks **Apply**.

 However, **your mod is responsible for reacting to changes**.

-If you check those values constantly (e.g., in `OnUpdate()`, `OnGUI()`), you don't need to do anything special.
+If you check preference values continuously (e.g., in `OnUpdate()` or `OnGUI()`), you don’t need to do anything special — you’ll always get the latest value.

-If you only read values once (e.g., in `OnInitializeMelon()`), you may miss changes.
-You can handle updates using:
+But if you only read values once (e.g., in `OnInitializeMelon()`), you may miss updates.
+In that case, you can handle value changes using:

+---

 #### `OnEntryValueChanged`